MouseLand/Kilosort/README.md

-# Kilosort3: spike sorting on GPUs with template matching, drift correction and fancy clustering
+# Kilosort3: spike sorting on GPUs with template matching, drift correction and a new clustering method

 For older versions, please see Github releases: